Blonde (Frank Ocean album): Music and composition

 Blonde features an abstract, atmospheric sound in comparison to Ocean's previous work, and utilizes a variety of unconventional musical elements.
-Besides the Beatles and the Beach Boys, the album draws influences from Stevie Wonder.
+Besides the Beatles, the album draws influences from Stevie Wonder.
 Additionally, the Beach Boys' de facto leader Brian Wilson is recognized as a strong influence on the album's lush arrangements and layered vocal harmonies.
 Featuring a use of guitar and keyboard loops, writers noted that the rhythms on the album are languid and minimal.
 The album's themes surround Ocean dealing with his masculinity and emotions, inspired by personal heartbreak, loss and trauma.

-The album has been categorized as avant-garde soul.
+The album has been categorized as avant-soul.
 The Quietus wrote that its form "isn't that of a typical pop or R&B album – it tends to meander into his surreal dreamscapes, cut with jarring samples of conversation, odd effects, drifting guitars and beatless melodies that go on longer than expected."
 The Daily Telegraph described its sound as "a mellifluous concoction of shimmering melodic haze and ambient mood, almost entirely absent of anything resembling a singalong chorus or club groove."
 The Observer's Kate Mossman characterized the album as "cerebral, non-macho, boundary-free R&B." The Guardian tentatively likened Blonde to a collection of loose sketches and compared its "lush and atmospheric" tracks to experimental and texture-driven albums such as Radiohead's Kid A (2000) and Big Star's Third (1974), writing that "the tone is muted and introspective, full of spectral guitar and lacking not just hefty beats but any kind of percussion at all."